ccg-esb/EvK/README.md

 Scripts and data necessary to produce theoretical Figures in **"Differences in vertical and horizontal transmission dynamics shape plasmid distribution in clinical enterobacteria"**, A Alonso-del Valle, L Toribio-Celestino, A Quirant, C Tardio Pi, J DelaFuente, R Canton, E Rocha, C Ubeda, R Peña-Miller and A San Millan.

-The goal of this supplementary material is to posulate a mathematical model that can be used to perform computational simulations to better understand the dynamics of plasmid-bearing populations in multi-strain bacterial communities under antibiotic pressure.
+The supplementary material outlines a model designed to study the plasmid dynamics within bacterial populations under the influence of antibiotic treatment.
+This exploration is conducted via computational simulations, with a particular emphasis on understanding the behavior of plasmid-bearing populations in response to antibiotics under varied environmental conditions.
+The goal is to pinpoint the conditions that promote plasmid persistence within the population.

-Our aim is to provide a comprehensive, integrated view of the plasmid dynamics and its influence on antibiotic resistance within bacterial populations.
-This supplementary material is designed to facilitate understanding and further exploration of the theoretical model by providing a detailed walkthrough of our methodology, including the mathematical models, parameter estimations, and computational simulations we used in our study.
+Our model incorporates key elements such as plasmid transfer, segregational loss, and the pressure exerted by antibiotic-induced selection.
+Through simulation of various scenarios, we study how these factors shape plasmid dynamics and dictate the overall response of bacterial communities to antibiotics.

 The repository is organized into a series of Jupyter notebooks, each detailing a different aspect of our research: